bastion-rs/blog/_posts/2020-02-01-writing-aws-lambda-functions-with-bastion.md

 })
 ```

-In this body you might realize that we receive messages with **[msg!](https://docs.rs/bastion/0.3.4/bastion/macro.msg.html)** macro.
+In this body you might have realized that we receive messages with **[msg!](https://docs.rs/bastion/0.3.4/bastion/macro.msg.html)** macro.
 And it has an interesting syntax.
 While designing Bastion we've thought about `tell`, `ask` and `broadcast` scenarios between actors. `=!>` corresponds to asked messages.
 So as you know we've asked our workers to fetch a site.
 We are receiving this match from `ask` arm of our mailbox.

 Oh yes, we are using [surf](https://docs.rs/surf/1.0.3/surf/) to issue our call. and returning the response with our `answer!` macro.